xczhou-astro/galaxyEmulator/README.md

 `str`, `ZubkoDustMix`, `DraineLiDustMix` or `ThemisDustMix`, Dust model.

 `minWavelength`, `maxWavelength`:
-`float`, Considered wavelength range, in micron; `maxWavelength` should be higher than maximum wavelength of filters considered.
+`float`, Considered wavelength range in rest frame, in micron; `maxWavelength` should be higher than maximum wavelength of filters considered.

+`smoothLengthFromNeigbors`:
+`bool`, If smoothing length are derived from neigbors as illustrated in [Baes et al. 2024](https://www.aanda.org/articles/aa/full_html/2024/03/aa48418-23/aa48418-23.html)

 `boxLengthScale`:
 `float`, Determine the boxsize to retrieve particles;